State of Live: Economic Research Study

 JUNE 23–25, 2025 | MILWAUKEE, WI

-The premier gathering of the nation’s independent live concert, comedy, promoter, venue, and festival industry, NIVA ‘25 will once again unite the independent live entertainment community with an immersive experience, featuring dynamic programming, educational panels, networking opportunities, live performances, and notable speakers from Meta, Snapchat, YouTube Music, Eventbrite, Wasserman, Riot Fest, BandsinTown, Billboard, Summerfest, and more.
-Read the press release here.
+The premier gathering of the nation’s independent live concert, comedy, promoter, venue, and festival industry, NIVA ‘25 once again united the independent live entertainment community with an immersive experience, featuring dynamic programming, educational panels, networking opportunities, live performances, and notable speakers from Meta, YouTube Music, Eventbrite, Wasserman, Riot Fest, BandsinTown, Billboard, Summerfest, and more.

 WITH OPENING PARTY ON JUNE 22ND